-A daily breakdown can be seen in Fig. 10.
-There is somewhat surprising variation on day-to-day basis, as no notable differences arewere expected between weekdays.
-At all the locations, Mon and Tue had statistically significantly (Fig. A2.2) higher concentrations than Wed and Thu, and at.
-The most sites the highest concentrations were observed onstable locations were F{ground} and SMEARIII{ground}, where there was no statistically significant difference between Mon, Tue, Fri.-Weekend, Sat and Sun.
-Therefore, weekend and weekdays dodid not seem to have a clear difference in the medians to each other, which is differing compared to other studies that observed lower eBC concentrations during weekends at traffic and at urban background sites in Helsinki (Helin et al., 2018; Luoma et al., 2021b).
-VariationAlso, Caubel et al. (2019) reported lower concentrations during weekends especially on traffic influenced cites.
+- 400 A daily breakdown can be seen in Fig. 10.
+There is somewhat surprising variation on day-to-day basis, as no notable differences were expected between weekdays.
+At all the locations, Mon and Tue had statistically significantly (Fig. A2.2) higher concentrations than Wed and Thu.
+The most stable locations were F{ground} and SMEARIII{ground}, where there was no statistically significant difference between Mon, Tue, Fri, Sat and Sun.
+Therefore, weekend and weekdays did not seem to have a clear difference in the medians to each other, which is differing compared to other studies that observed lower eBC - 405 concentrations during weekends at traffic and at urban background sites in Helsinki (Helin et al., 2018; Luoma et al., 2021b).
+Also, Caubel et al. (2019) reported lower concentrations during weekends especially on traffic influenced cites.
 It is to be noted that the variance in concentrations was higher during Fri-Sun than during Mon-Thu and the highest peaks were measured during the weekend.
-The unexpected similarity between the weekdays and weekends might be due to a rather short period (74 d) for such an analysis and the summertimetime of the deployment period, which is a vacation season in Finland, when the anthropogenic activities are
+The unexpected similarity between the weekdays and weekends might be due to a rather short period (74 d) for such an analysis and the time of the deployment period, which is a vacation season in Finland, when the 410 anthropogenic activities are expected to depend less on the days of the week.